BrokenSource/BrokenSource/Website/get/source.md

+---
-# 🔥 From Source
+title: Source
+---

-!!! quote "The most flexible way to use the Projects | Latest features, editable, standard git clone"
+!!! quote "**The most flexible** way to use the Projects • Latest features, bugs, fixes, git clone"
+    **Recommended for**: Advanced Users, Contributors, Developers

 ## ⚡️ Installing